mjnrock/battle-arena/battle-arena-react/src/lib/@agency/core/Core.md

 |`state`|`Object`|✅|
 |`events`|`Map`|✅|
 |`config`|`Object`|✅|

+> Instead of reducing `state`, an `Agent` can act solely as an event bus if *all* handlers `return void 0;`.
+In this case, you must then mensure that any handler on the agent does not return any state.

 > `{ $eval: true, ...state }` can be added to `state` initialization (in general, any time `setState` is used) to evaluate: 1) `state` if it is a function, or 2) evaluate all _first (1st)_ level `{ key: fn }` in the `state` object.
 This allows for the entire state to be dynamic, or in cases where `.Factory` is used, each iteration will receive the newly-created agent (`fn(this)`), allowing for dynamic state generation over factories.